-Today, the European Union is not an "ordinary" international organization like the OECD, ASEAN, or even the UN.
-It is often described as "a special type of organism"8, "the most significant and intrusive international organization"9, "less than a federation, more than a regime"10, "a classic case of federalism without federation"11, or "a quasi-federal constitutional system"12.
-Some even acknowledge the EU as "a federation of sovereign States" 13 or simply "a Federation of States," drawing parallels with the United State of America-an association of states with its own administration, budget and powers: "It is easy to see the parallels between the EU's institutional structure - European Parliament, Council, Commission-and a federal state with a two-chamber parliamentary system."14

-However, the European Union still retains characteristics of an international organization (e.g., the predominant role of governments represented in the Council and European Council; major decisions are still based on unanimous voting; even when unanimity is not required, most decisions are adopted by consensus; many areas of public policy remain handled autonomously by individual states; each state retains the right to secede from the organization).
-At the same time, in other respects, the EU resembles a state (e.g., many decisions are made by qualified or simple majority vote; a common internal market; directly applicable legislation; European citizenship; the Euro as a currency; a supranational civil service; the European External Action Service as a rising diplomatic force; the Charter of Fundamental Rights as a constitutional foundation for common principles; and the establishment of the European Public Prosecutor's Office).
-Nevertheless, the EU's authority over its Member States remains less extensive than that of the U.S. federal government over its states - at least for now.
+Today, the European Union is not an "ordinary" international organization like the OECD, ASE-AN, or even the UN.
+It is often described as "a special type of organism"8, "the most significant and intrusive international organization"9, "less than a federation, more than a regime"10, "a classic case of federalism without federation"11, or "a quasi-federal constitutional system" 12.
+Some even acknowledge the EU as "a federation of sovereign States"13 or simply "a Federation of States," drawing parallels with the United State of America-an association of states with its own administration, budget and powers: "It is easy to see the parallels between the EU's institutional structure - European Parliament, Council, Commission-and a federal state with a two-chamber parliamentary system."14 each state retains the right to secede from the organization).
+At the same time, in other respects, the EU resembles a state (e.g., many decisions are made by qualified or simple majority vote; a common internal market; directly applicable legislation; European citizenship; the Euro as a currency; a supranational civil service; the European External Action Service as a rising diplomatic force; the Charter of Fundamental Rights as a constitutional foundation for common principles; and the establishment of the European Public Prosecutor's Office).15 Nevertheless, the EU's authority over its Member States remains less extensive than that of the U.S. federal government over its states - at least for now.
 But who knows how long this will last?